pmcfernandes/pmcfernandes/README.md

 ## Hello, my name is [Pedro Fernandes](https://impedro.com/) 👋

-I'm Software Developer, student, tech investor based in Lisbon, Portugal :heart:.
+I'm Software Developer, student, tech investor based in Sintra, Portugal :heart:.

 I worked in a companies specialized in software for Government.
 I programming using .net C# and VB.net, PHP, Python, all SQL databases, MongoDB, react, JavaScript and NodeJS, IoT and other bla-bla-blá tech stuff.